 Introduction to the PPP loan calculator

 There are multiple moving parts to applying online for a PPP loan.
 First, you have to determine if you meet the 25% revenue reduction requirement.
 Then, you must accurately calculate your loan amount using 2.5x your average monthly payroll (3.5x if you are in an industry with a NAICS code that starts with 72).
 Get started tackling these moving parts using our PPP loan calculator.

 Our “ultimate” Paycheck Protection Program (PPP) calculator makes these calculations easy.
-Download the calculator and easily apply for a first or second PPP loan.

 How to use the PPP loan calculator

 This PPP loan calculator guides you through the calculations necessary to determine if you meet the 25% revenue reduction eligibility requirement (if this is your second PPP loan) and what loan amount you should apply for.

 We highly recommend working through both calculations and gathering the required documentation before you begin the process of applying.
 PPP is a “borrower certified” program meaning that you, as the applicant, are responsible for calculating the correct loan amount and revenue reduction calculation before we verify these items in our underwriting process.